perpetual-protocol/perp-cli/README.md

-`perp-cli` is a CLI for showing information from Perpetual Protocol
+`perp-cli` is a CLI for showing information from Perpetual Protocol v1

 # Installation

+ℹ️ **This tool is for use with  Perp v1 which has been deprecated**

 ```bash
 $ npm install @perp/cli -g